-Adamick Architecture is client-focused and committed to the improving the built environment of New Orleans and the Gulf Coast.
+Adamick Architecture is client-focused and committed to improving the built environment of New Orleans and the Gulf Coast.
 Specializing in the renovation of historic structures, we provide expertise for this unique service.
 We value the trust that our clients place in us to help them renovate their homes and businesses, and we realize how important each individual project is to our clients in terms of an investment or a place to live or work.
 We are eager to connect with clients to create bold designs and then to translate their vision into reality.
 We believe that we can respect the richly built heritage of New Orleans while creating new buildings of quality for living and working in the city.
-We pride ourselves on our ability to be attentive to individual projects, responsive to our clients, timely in our scheduling, and competitive in price.
-We strive to meet or exceed our clients’ expectations, and our commitment to quality and value informs all aspects of our sophisticated design and planning services.
+We pride ourselves on our ability to be attentive to individual projects, responsive to our clients, timely in our scheduling, and forward thinking.
+We strive to meet or exceed our client’s expectations, and our commitment to quality informs all aspects of our sophisticated design and planning services.

 Established in 2014, Adamick Architecture is a design firm specializing in residential and commercial projects in the greater New Orleans area and Gulf Coast region.
 Our offices are located on the historic Oretha Castle Haley Boulevard in the Central City neighborhood of New Orleans, Louisiana.
 We specialize in residential and commercial design, historic renovations, and new construction within historic districts.
 We also provide design-related professional services including historic tax credit applications, master planning, liquor license applications, variances, and feasibility studies.

 Credentials and Memberships